lionelkiel/portfolio/README.md

 Each folder corresponds to a separate isolated project that I have worked on.
 Some of these were group projects.
 For more information about them look at their respective README files.

 # Projects:
+- In-place correction of diffraction distortion in Low-Energy Electron Microscopy - Bachelor Thesis, 2020
 - Molecular Dynamics Simulation  of Argon Atoms - Team project with Ole Moors, 2021
-- In-place correction of diffraction distortion in Low-Energy Electron Microscopy - Bachelor Thesis, 2020

 # To add:
-- Bachelor Thesis
 - Introduction to ML bikes rented project
 - PCQI phase transition project
 - Applied Quantum Algorithms Project(s)